-You may also find the same amount of coffee you usually drink causes you to be jittery when you quit smoking.
-Drinking less beverages that have caffeine such as coffee, tea or cola before you quit smoking can help prevent this.
+You may also find the amount of caffeine you usually drink causes you to be jittery when you quit smoking.
+Drinking fewer beverages that have caffeine such as coffee, tea or cola before you quit smoking can help prevent this.